dmadunic/k8s4jd-support/WORKSHOP.md

 ```

-## Create ingress and exposose geodata app
+## Create ingress and expose geodata app

 ```bash
 kubectl apply -f geodata/ingress.yml
 ```

-Executing the command above will creat, in geodata namespace, an ingress service that exposes geodata-web application on url: `geodata.local-minikube.io` on port 80.
+Executing the command above will create, in geodata namespace, an ingress service that exposes geodata-web application on url: `geodata.local-minikube.io` on port 80.

 ## Single ingress in the default namespace